jotavare/jotavare.github.io/docs/valgrind_cheatsheet/types_of_memory_leak.md

 You will see two summaries at the end of Valgrind’s output: the `heap summary` and the `leak summary`.

-The `heap summary` tells you how many memory allocations occurred (how many times new was called directory or indirectly in your program) and how many bytes of memory were lost.
+The `heap summary` tells you how many memory allocations occurred (how many times new was called directly or indirectly in your program) and how many bytes of memory were lost.
 Here’s some example output:

 ```bash
 ==29== HEAP SUMMARY: